Shady-Unknown/ae-thicc-launcher/README.md

 ## Getting Started & Setup

-1.  **Configure Watched Folders:** Upon your first launch, head to the **Configuration Panel**.
+1.  **Configure Watched Folders:** Upon your first launch, head to the **Configuration Panel** under the **Settings** Menu.
 Add at least one "Watched Folder" (e.g., `C:\Games` or `/home/deck/Games`).
 This is where the launcher will scan for installed games and extract new downloads.
-2.  **Configure Save Sync Folder:** In the settings, designate a folder where your savegame backups will be stored.
+2.  **Configure Save Sync Folder:** In the settings, designate a folder where your savegame backups will be stored (default no forced designation, it has a default path OS based)
-3.  **Search & Play:** Go to the Explorer tab, type a game name or paste a SteamRIP URL, hit Enter, and let the launcher do the heavy lifting!
+3.  **Search & Play:** Go to the Explorer tab, type a game name or paste a VALID URL (wink wink), hit Enter, and let the launcher do the heavy lifting!

 ---